Delboy/EatMe/TESTING.md

 ### Unfixed

-- Theres a pylint error in models.py that states 'User model imported from django.contrib.auth.models'.
+- Theres a pylint error in models.py and test_admin.py that states 'User model imported from django.contrib.auth.models'.
 Nothing I tried could rectify this.